 Nazareth University prohibits and addresses all forms of sex discrimination and harassment, sexual harassment, sexual violence, stalking, domestic violence, dating violence, and sex- or gender-based harassment that does not involve conduct of a sexual nature against Nazareth community members of any sex, gender, gender identity, gender expression or sexual orientation not covered by the Title IX Sex Discrimination Policy.
 Please refer to the Prohibited Conduct and Related Definitions sections for a complete list of terms and prohibited acts.
 University Policy covers conduct that takes place on Nazareth's campus.
 This includes any building or property owned or controlled by the University and used in direct support of, or in a manner related to, the school's educational purposes, including residence halls, dining halls, and public property within or immediately adjacent to and accessible from campus.
-This also includes any building or property owned or controlled by a student organization that is officially recognized by the University that supports or relates to the school's educational purposes and is frequently used by students.
+This also includes any building or property owned or controlled by a student organization that is officially recognized by the University and any building or property not within the same reasonably contiguous geographic area of the University that supports or relates to the school's educational purposes and is frequently used by students.
 This Policy also covers conduct that takes place off campus that may have a nexus to the University community, such as during a study abroad program or an off-campus program or activity.